-In Budapest, Hungary's vibrant capital, you can sample spicy paprika at the Great Market Hall (designed by Gustave Eiffel), sip coffee in a genteel turn-of-the-20th-century café, and enjoy an affordable performance at the luxurious Opera House.
-Budapest has its fair share of museums and monuments, too: You can ogle the opulent interior of the Hungarian Parliament, get a taste of the gloomy Hungarian psyche at the National Gallery, and wander through a field of quirky old communist statues at Memento Park.
+Centuries ago, the towns of Buda and Pest, the leading cities of a mighty Hungarian kingdom, united to become Budapest.
+Today, Hungary's vibrant capital maintains its stately ambience and offers plenty of tourist-friendly activities.
+You can sample spicy paprika at the Great Market Hall (designed by Gustave Eiffel), sip coffee in a sumptuous turn-of-the-20th-century café, and enjoy an affordable performance at the luxurious Opera House.
+Budapest has its fair share of museums and monuments, too: You can gape at the implausibly lavish interior of the Hungarian Parliament, get a taste of the gloomy Hungarian psyche at the National Gallery, and wander through a field of giant communist statues at Memento Park.

 Locals brag that if you poke a hole in the ground anywhere in Hungary, you'll find a hot-water spring.
 Judging from Budapest, they may be right: The city has 123 natural springs and some two-dozen thermal baths.
 The baths are actually a part of the health-care system.
 Doctors regularly prescribe treatments that include massage, soaking in baths of various heat and mineral compositions, and swimming laps.
 For these patients, a visit to the bath is subsidized.

 In Hungary, a typical bath complex has multiple pools, used for different purposes.
 Big pools with cooler water are for serious swimming, while the smaller, hotter thermal baths are for relaxing, enjoying the jets and current pools, and playing chess.
 You'll also usually find a dry sauna, a wet steam room, a cold plunge pool (for a pleasurable jolt when you're feeling overheated), and sunbathing areas.
 Many baths have fun flourishes: bubbles, whirlpools, massage jets, wave pools, and so on.
-Expect to pay $15 to $20 for admission and a personal changing cabin (about $2 cheaper if you change in the locker room).
-Swimsuits are the norm; nudity is optional.
+Expect to pay around $30 for admission and a personal changing cabin (a bit cheaper if you change in the locker room).
+Swimsuits are the norm; nudity is rare.

-The dizzyingly complicated entry procedure is like a time-warp back to communist bureaucracy...but that's all part of the experience, and somehow, it works.
-Here's how to do it:
+The seemingly confusing entry procedure is like a time-warp back to communist bureaucracy...but that's all part of the experience, and somehow, it works.

 Sitting in hundred-degree water under glorious Baroque domes, I felt my stress ebb away as I enjoyed some of Europe's most memorable people-watching.
 Hungarians of all shapes and sizes were stuffed into tiny swimsuits, strutting their stuff.
 People floated blissfully in warm water.
 Speedo-clad intellectuals stood in chest-high water around chessboards and pondered their next moves.
 It's Budapest at its best.

-Budapest's more touristy option is Gellert Baths, located in a fancy hotel.
-Gellert is more sedate and luxurious than Szechenyi (even if the entry procedure is no less confusing).
-But in the summer, the Gellert Baths have something Szechenyi doesn't: a huge, deliriously enjoyable wave pool that'll toss you around like a surfer.
+Budapest's more atmospheric option is the Gellért Baths, located in a fancy hotel.
+Gellért is more sedate and luxurious than Szechényi — with exquisite porcelain details and an air of mystery.
+And in the summer, the Gellért Baths have something Széchenyi doesn't: a huge, deliriously enjoyable wave pool that'll toss you around like a surfer.

-While Hungary has several mostly nude, segregated Turkish baths, Szechenyi and Gellert are less intimidating: Men and women are usually together, and you can keep your swimsuit on the entire time.
-But even at these baths, there are a few clothing-optional areas, where locals are likely to be nude — or wearing a "koteny," a loose-fitting loincloth.
+While Hungary has several mostly nude, segregated Turkish baths, Szechényi and Gellért are less intimidating: Men and women are usually together, and you'll keep your swimsuit on the entire time.
+But even at these baths, there are a few clothing-optional areas, where locals are likely to be nude or wearing only a koteny (a loose-fitting loincloth).